Electronic/fiber artwork by Phillip Stearns

 But the system made a mistake, I said.
 Kai.
 Her mark.
 She felt like a mistake, you know.
 A flaw.
 I'd thought about this over the past few days, turning it over in my mind, why Kai had done what she'd done.
 She wanted badly to believe.
 To be what her mark told her she was.

 Dr. Coramor shook his head and looked at his hands in his lap.
 Poor child.
 I'm not sure what happened but had I known she was so tormented...
 I thought she would be like everyone else.
 She was so young.
-And the young believe, so feverishly, that I thought she would eventually come to believe as well.
+And the young believe, so feverishly, I thought she would eventually come to believe as well.
 And yet now it seems I've made a terrible mistake...

 He trailed off and looked up out to the horizon.
 I waited.
 Finally, his eyes still gazed beyond the sea, he began to speak again.

 You know, I searched.
 Charged by the government to fix this societal problem, I searched and searched.
 I looked closely at the characteristics of blood, at the matchup of physiques, at dispositions and personalities.
 But I couldn't find a way to best determine a perfect match.
 I polled happy couples, those who were certain, and also unhappy couples.
 I looked at marriages that failed and marriages that survived.
-And I finally realized that the differences between what made a relationship successful and one unsuccessful depended on so many factors that it would be impossible to boil them all down to a single formula.
+And I finally realized the differences between what made a relationship successful and one unsuccessful depended on so many factors, it would be impossible to boil them all down to a single formula.

 Dr. Coramor paused, and I could see his mind was in a memory, perhaps recalling those long nights conducting his research.
 I shivered.